mattmakai/fullstackpython.com/content/pages/03-data/18-data-visualization.markdown

 * [10 Useful Python Data Visualization Libraries for Any Discipline](https://blog.modeanalytics.com/python-data-visualization-libraries/) is a straightforward overview of Python packages that create Python visualizations.

+* [Big League Graphs](https://bigleaguegraphs.com/) presents a bunch of creative ways to view data for sports such as basketball, baseball and hockey.